hrfee/filaments/README.md

 ## reverse proxying

 my config for a subdomain, with the websocket at `/socket`. `ts/main.ts` has the address set to `"wss://filaments.some.site/socket"`.

+if using something else, just look up how to tunnel a websocket, and make sure the timeout/keepalive is set high enough, so the user doesn't disconnect while thinking (1h seems reasonable to me).
 ```NGINX
 server {
     listen 80;